dsidavis/EfficientR/README.md

 + using C/C++ code,
 + creating R packages with C code

+The step-by-step profiling and refining code is described in ExampleCode

-# HELP US, HELP YOU, HELP the R Community
+# HELP US HELP YOU, HELP the R Community
 We'd love to see R code you care about that runs slowly (not as fast as you want) as a) we'd like to help, and b) we are working on making R smarter so that it runs code faster.
 We'll help you and you'll help the entire R community.